aws/aws-emr-best-practices/website/docs/migration/multitenancy/silo-mode.md

 ---
-sidebar_label: Overview
+sidebar_label: Silo Mode
 ---

-# Migration Guide Overview
+# Silo Mode

 :::note Contribution Needed
 This page is a placeholder.
 If you are the assigned contributor, please replace this content with your draft and submit a PR.